-Physical and botanical characteristics include nomenclature, origin, family, natural habitat, growth and shape, physical characteristics such as bark, texture, foliage, etc. E) Propagation and maintenance; and f) Use in landscape design.
-The physical and chemical properties of the available soil are important.
+Physical and botanical characteristics include nomenclature, origin, family, natural habitat, growth and shape, physical characteristics such as bark, texture, foliage, propagation and maintenance, and use in landscape design.
+The physical and chemical properties of the available soil are also important considerations.
 These may or may not be susceptible to change; therefore, they would significantly affect the choice of plant material.
 Physical properties include consideration of light (e.g., sandy) and heavy (e.g., clay) soils, and their structure.

 Chemical properties refer to the presence or absence of nutrients and salts; soil alkalinity or acidity; and water requirement derived from moisture and rainfall data from the plants' natural habitat.
 The water table of the area where the planting is to be done has a crucial influence on plant design, as well as a financial implication to reduce maintenance if properly planted.
 The success of a designed landscape depends on the growth of vegetation over an extended period of time; therefore, landscape maintenance is also a component of the design.
 In addition to these factors, there are other elements that can influence the landscape such as windbreaks and protective belts in arid and semi-arid areas which help conserve soil and reduce erosion caused by wind.
 Parks with trees have a lower SO2 level than city streets, while complete dust interception can be achieved with a 30 m tree belt.

 Even a single row of trees can reduce airborne particles by approximately 25%.
 When planting a flower bed or vegetable garden, it is important to understand what plants need to grow.
-There are four main factors that can affect the growth of your plants.
-They are water, light, nutrients and temperature.
+There are four main factors that can affect the growth of your plants: water, light, nutrients and temperature.
 The USDA Plant Resilience Map is a great tool for discovering which plants, trees and shrubs will thrive in your climate.